 You are covered for the Medically Necessary Covered Services and supplies provided by Network Providers as described in this Contract and the Schedule of Benefits.
+Covered Services must be Medically Necessary and not Experimental or Investigational, except as otherwise described in this Contract.
 You will be required to pay any applicable Copayment, Coinsurance and Deductible Amounts.
+Copayment Amounts must be paid to your Network Provider at the time you receive services.

 Some services and supplies require Prior Authorization in order to be Covered Services.
 Please refer to the Prior Authorization section in this Contract or contact Member Services for questions regarding Prior Authorization.
-All Covered Services and supplies are subject to the limitations and exclusions described in this Contract and your Schedule of Benefits.